 Example: In a physical store, the cashiers have a system that integrates with systems for issuing invoices, tax coupons, stock management, human resources software, among others.

 The same goes for a digital business.
-The online education system, also called LMS (Learn Management System), must be integrated with other systems.
+The LMS (Learn Management System) must integrate with other systems.

-Some of these systems are those that issue the NF-e or NFS-e (electronic invoice or electronic service invoice), CRMs, marketing automation system (ActiveCampaign, Mailchimp, ConvertKit, etc) and several other automations / integrations.
+Some of these systems are those that issue the NF-e or NFS-e (electronic invoice or electronic service invoice), CRMs, marketing automation systems such as ActiveCampaign, Mailchimp, ConvertKit, FluentCRM etc and several other automations / integrations.

 A flow that we use at GO FOR IT as soon as the customer completes the purchase is:

-Send a welcome messa in WhatsApp to the customer, create the account in the LMS system, enroll in the course corresponding to the purchase, add the contact to the customer list with the corresponding tag, send a welcome email with access data, add it to a study group and send a private message.
+Sends a WhatsApp message to the customer welcoming them, creates an account in the LMS system, enrolls in the course corresponding to the purchase, adds the contact to the customer list with the corresponding tag (CRM), sends a welcome email with access data , add to a study group and send a private message.

-This entire process turns the customer's on-boarding into a satisfactory experience, avoiding possible cancellations/refunds for not leaving the customer frustrated in the first contact with the course.
+This whole process turns the customer's on-boarding into a satisfactory experience, avoiding possible cancellations/refunds by not leaving the customer frustrated as soon as he made the purchase.

 For WordPress automation there are two applications that I used and highly recommend: the Uncanny Automator and the AutomatorWP.
 I currently use Uncanny Automator in practically all the online businesses I build and with it you can do the onboarding automations I mentioned above.